RAFAEL

 • Delay CTA timing to reward stillness, not urgency.

-WHY IT MATTERS: • This isn’t anti-conversion, it’s expectation-aligned
+• This isn’t anti-conversion, it’s expectation-aligned brand performance.

 It uses emotional coherence as a conversion lever, not just a brand flourish.